Tuchsanai/DevTools/04_kubernetes/Grade Submission System/readme.md

 - Memory: 128Mi (128 Mebibytes ≈ 134.2 Megabytes)
 - CPU:
-  - API: 128m (12.8% of a CPU core)
+  - API: 128m (12.8% of a CPU core) for the main container, 200m (20%) for the health checker
-  - Portal: 200m (20% of a CPU core)
+  - Portal: 200m (20% of a CPU core) for both containers

 These specifications are used in the resource requests and limits sections of the pod configurations.
+The use of resource requests ensures that the pods are scheduled on nodes with sufficient resources, while limits prevent the containers from consuming more than the specified amount of resources.

 ## Cleanup